-Tigelle are one of the most classic debate of Emilia Romagna's food.
+Tigelle are one of the most discussed topic of Emilia Romagna's food.

-If you ask for tigelle in Modena you get a typical bread, usually served with meat and cheese or pesto.
+If you order tigelle in Modena you will eat a typical bread, usually served with meat and cheese or pesto.

-But their story is much more complex and interesting.
-It's time to shed some light on them.
+But their history is much more interesting and complicated.
+It's time to shed some light on this delicious food.

 Crescentine or tigelle?
 The history so far

-The name tigelle refers to clay discs about 15cm large and 1.5 cm thick, built with chestnut land ground and moulded into a wooden mould with bas-relief engravings, then dried and finally cooked.
+The name tigelle refers to ancient clay disks about 15cm large and 1.5 cm thick, built with chestnut ground land.
+Then they were shaped into a wooden mould with bas-relief engravings, then dried and finally cooked.

-In ancient times, farmers of Appennino mountains had to feed poor and usually numerous families.
+In ancient times, farmers of Appennino mountains had to feed poor and usually large families.

 Today crescentina is called tigella by many, referring to the old cooking method mostly no longer applied.